cotejp/nwjs-j5-fix/README.md

 [NW.js](http://nwjs.io/) v0.13 and above.
 It fixes [issues](https://github.com/nwjs/nw.js/issues/586)
 with the `process.stdin` object of NW.js.
 As of version 0.13-rc2 of NW.js, the problem still exists.

-I have not written this code.
-It is a modularized version of the code from [Rick Waldron](https://github.com/rwaldron) as seen in the [Getting started with Johnny-Five and Node-Webkit](https://github.com/rwaldron/johnny-five/wiki/Getting-started-with-Johnny-Five-and-Node-Webkit#writing-the-hook) tutorial.
+This is a modularized version of [Rick Waldron's](https://github.com/rwaldron) code as seen in the [Getting started with Johnny-Five and Node-Webkit](https://github.com/rwaldron/johnny-five/wiki/Getting-started-with-Johnny-Five-and-Node-Webkit#writing-the-hook) tutorial.